AdobeDocs/campaign.en/help/v8/config/push-config.md

 >[!NOTE]
 >
->You can also use the Adobe Experience Platform Mobile SDK by configuring the Adobe Campaign extension in Adobe Launch.
+>You can also use the Adobe Experience Platform Mobile SDK by configuring the Adobe Campaign extension in the Data Collection UI.
 [Learn more in Developer documentation](https://developer.adobe.com/client-sdks/documentation/adobe-campaign-classic){target="_blank"}.
 >

 Android and iOS supported versions, and Campaign SDKs compatible versions for Campaign v8 are listed in the [Compatibility matrix](../start/compatibility-matrix.md#MobileSDK).